-Methamphetamine, or crystal meth, is a stimulant that’s nearly three times as powerful as cocaine with a high that lasts for hours followed by a debilitating comedown (or “crash”) and, for those looking to get clean, a difficult drug detox.
-Meth addiction is not uncommon even after the first use, and a laundry list of other serious health problems are related to crystal meth.
+Methamphetamine, or crystal meth, is a stimulant that’s nearly three times as powerful as cocaine with a high that lasts for hours followed by a debilitating “crash” and, for those looking to stop crystal meth use, a difficult drug detox experience.
+Developing meth addiction is common, even after the first use, and a laundry list of other serious health problems are related to crystal meth consumption.

 Crystal meth street names include:

-Ecstasy has become the go-to club drug for young people, used at parties, nightclubs, concerts and music festivals.
-Ecstasy — the chemical MDMA, often mixed with other ingredients — causes a rush of dopamine (a chemical that regulates happiness and related sensations) in the brain, and is known to make users feel more connected to each other.
+Ecstasy became the go-to club drug for many people.
+Used at parties, nightclubs, concerts and music festivals, ecstasy — the chemical MDMA, often mixed with other ingredients — causes a rush of dopamine and is known to make users feel more connected to one another.

-In the last year, more than 4% of high school seniors have taken the drug.
-Along with the many side effects of ecstasy (e.g. dehydration, impaired judgment, post-use depression), teens who take ecstasy are vulnerable to countless untold risks depending on what the drug is combined (or “cut”) with.
-Only 20–25% of ecstasy pills are pure MDMA — the rest are cut with everything from caffeine to meth.
+Along with the many side effects of ecstasy (e.g., dehydration, impaired judgment, post-use depression), those who take ecstasy are vulnerable to many risks depending on what the drug is combined (or “cut”) with.
+Many ecstasy pills are far from pure MDMA and may be cut with anything from caffeine to methamphetamine.

 Ecstasy slang includes: